-The mission statement is consistent with that of the institution and with professional standards; is appropriate for student populations and community settings; and references learning and development.
+- The mission statement is consistent with that of the institution and with professional standards; is appropriate for student populations and community settings; and references learning and development. - The mission of HRLP addresses reasonably priced living facilities that are clean, attractive, wellmaintained, comfortable, sustainable, and which include contemporary safety features. - The mission of HRLP addresses programs, services, and experiences occurring in living facilities.

-- 1. How does the mission embrace student learning and development? - 2.
-In what ways does the program mission complement the mission of the institution? - 3.
+1. How does the mission embrace student learning and development?

+- 2. In what ways does the HRLP mission complement the mission of the institution? - 3.
 To what extent is the mission used to guide practice?